What is the focus of SLRC research?

 1. State legitimacy: experiences, perceptions and expectations of the state and local governance in conflict-affected situations

 Establishing, building or strengthening state legitimacy is a major element of state-building, and considered important for securing both peace and development.
-Yet, policy makers and researchers have tended to ignore the tricky question of legitimacy – sometimes referred to as the ‘intangible’ element or ‘demand’ side of state-building – instead focusing their attention on the more technical exercise of increasing state capacity.
-Using a local-level, people-centred perspective, we will explore how individuals’ experiences, perceptions and expectations of the state and local governance shape legitimacy, and attempt to identify some of the routes through which improvements in legitimacy might strengthen state-society relations.
+Yet policymakers and researchers have tended to ignore the tricky question of legitimacy – sometimes referred to as the ‘intangible’ element or ‘demand’ side of state-building – instead focusing their attention on the more technical exercise of increasing state capacity.
+Using a local-level, people-centred perspective, we explore how individuals’ experiences, perceptions and expectations of the state and local governance shape legitimacy, and attempt to identify some of the routes through which improvements in legitimacy might strengthen state-society relations.
 More specifically, we want to know whether government provision of basic services actually contributes to state-building via its possible effects on state legitimacy.

 2. State capacity: building effective states that deliver services and social protection in conflict-affected situations